Skip to main content

 3. Confirm the agent returns accurate answers with links to the source document

-4. Adjust synced content, workflow logic, or filters if answers are missing or incorrect
+4. Adjust synced content or filters if answers are missing or incorrect

 4